Current State of the Internet in the U.S. 2025

 Kuiper vs Starlink is quickly becoming the defining rivalry in the satellite internet space.
 Starlink, developed by SpaceX, is already active in over 125 countries.
 Meanwhile, Amazon Satellite Internet—via Project Kuiper—is preparing to roll out global service, beginning with underserved areas.
 Both companies aim to expand connectivity through large-scale LEO satellite constellations, but they differ in deployment timelines, technology strategies, and infrastructure integration.

-Let’s break down how Kuiper satellites compare to Starlink, and which service may be right for you.
+Here’s how these internet providers compare and which may be right for you.

 Deployment: Who’s Winning the Satellite Race?